-SAM is an in-house software tool built to model our hourly generation similar to how we operate our system.
-The inputs into SAM are inflows, loads, future scenarios, and energy prices.
 SAM is a deterministic model, meaning it provides outputs based on a single set of loads, prices and water conditions.
-However, we run many different simulations of loads, prices and water conditions within SAM to create a set of probabilistic outputs.
+We run many different simulations of loads, prices and water conditions within SAM to create a set of probabilistic outputs.